 - Wednesday 17th March - Wildlife gems in UK waters.
 Meet ZSL marine conservationist Celine Gamble as she takes us into the field closer to home, exploring the coastline and oyster beds of Great Britain.

 - Wednesday 31st March - Shark Tales.
 Meet ZSL scientist David Curnick and hear about his experiences in the Indian Ocean researching sharks!
 With blue seas and sandy beaches, carrying out fieldwork here sounds like paradise, but it’s hard work too!

 Read the follow-up blog for Shark Tales.

-Wednesday 14th April - Championing Dwarf Geckos in Colombia.
+- Wednesday 14th April - Championing Dwarf Geckos in Colombia.
 Meet Colombian biologist Liliana Saboyá Acosta, a former ZSL EDGE Fellow who continues to work closely with ZSL, helping to conserve the tiny and enigmatic Colombian Dwarf Gecko.
-Ask Lili about her fieldwork experiences in Colombia, what makes this small reptile so special, and how she finds geckos in the leaf litter of the forest floor… when they're only a couple of centimetres long!

 Read the follow-up blog for Championing Dwarf Geckos in Colombia.

-These interactive online events will be livestreamed to our YouTube channel, which can be found here: zsl.org/IoZYouTube.
-Subscribe to our YouTube channel to make sure you don't miss out!
+These interactive online events were livestreamed to our YouTube channel, which can be found here: zsl.org/IoZYouTube.
+Subscribe to our YouTube channel to make sure you don't miss out in the future!

-The events will run from 12.30 - 1.00pm, and will be recorded and available to watch on our YouTube channel afterwards.
+These live events ran (fortnightly) from 12.30 - 1.00pm, and were recorded - making them available to watch on our YouTube channel afterwards.

-There is no charge for these events, and no need to register in advance to watch the livestream.
+There was no charge for these events, and no need to register in advance to watch the livestream.

-- Contact Charlotte Coales at email@example.com for any related enquiries.
+- Please contact Charlotte Coales at firstname.lastname@example.org for any related enquiries.